juliomrqz/statusfy/docs/guide/commands.md

 ## update-incident  <Badge text="0.3.0+"/>

-Update the common values of an incident and its translations.
+Update the shared values of an incident and its translations.

 ``` bash
 statusfy update-incident